SemanticMediaWiki/SemanticMediaWiki/docs/architecture/datamodel.datatype.md

 ### Defining a type

 Users refer to types by using natural language labels such as datatype `[[Has type::Date]]`.
 These labels are subject to internationalization.
 There can also be aliases for some types to allow multiple spellings in one language.
-To make SMW code independent from the selected language, SMW uses internal [`TYPE_ID`][typesregistry] for referring to datatypes.
+To make SMW code independent of the selected language, SMW uses internal [`TYPE_ID`][typesregistry] for referring to datatypes.
 These are short strings that typically start with `_` to avoid confusion with page titles.

 For example, `_dat` is the type ID for the `Date` type.
 Developers should always use the internal type IDs.
 The correspondence of user labels and internal IDs is defined in language files found in [`i18n/extra`][i18n-extra] folder.